javier901/arrow-function/README.md

 - Declare a function using a function expression
 - Declare a function using an arrow function
-- Describe situations where arrow functions come in handy
+- Describe situations where arrow functions are used

 ## Declare a Function Using a Function Expression